Package 'dubicube'

 # Mean observations per year

-out_df <- aggregate(obs ~ year, data, mean) # Calculate mean obs per year
+out_df <- aggregate(obs ~ year, x, mean) # Calculate mean obs per year

 names(out_df) <- c("year", "diversity_val") # Rename columns